 Close to the Arsenal, there’s the Naval Historical Museum, which holds a collection of historic ships.

 The second most photographed place in Venice is surely the Rialto Bridge.
 This massive stone bridge was the first bridge over the Grand Canal.
 Don’t miss the Rialto fish market, it’s just a few steps away from the namesake bridge.

 Having a tour on the Grand Canal is, for sure, one of the 10 things to do in Venice.
 Take line 1 or 2 of the vaporetto or a gondola ride and enjoy the view of the most beautiful facades of Venice.

 Peggy Guggenheim loved Venice so much that she decided to live here for a while.
 After her death, her house became a modern and contemporary art museum, which shows her personal collection.

-If you love Venice art, you cannot miss the Accademia Gallery, which collects painting of pre-19th-century art in Venice.
-Here are several paintings by Tintoretto, Tiziano, Canaletto and many others.
+If you love Venice art, you cannot miss the Accademia Gallery, which collects paintings of pre-19th-century art in Venice.
+Here are several paintings by Tintoretto, Tiziano, Canaletto, and many others.

 The Venice Ghetto was the first one in Europe.
 Here, Jewish people still live and cultivate their faith and culture.

-This is the second bigger church on the island of Venice.
+This is one of the biggest churches on the island of Venice.
 Inside, you can see the famous burial monument dedicated to the sculptor Antonio Canova, who had originally designed it for Tiziano, the painter.